With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Description:

-Parenchymal bleeding is the outflow of blood from the vessels of the parenchymal organs.
+Parenchymal bleeding is the outflow of blood from the vessels of parenchymal organs.

-The blood vessels of the parenchymal organs are intimately connected with the parenchyma, so they do not collapse, bleeding is usually profuse, prolonged, and stops with great difficulty.
-The peculiarity of these bleeding is massive due to abundant vascularization of the organ parenchyma.
+The blood vessels of the parenchymal organs are intimately connected to the parenchyma, so they do not collapse, bleeding is usually profuse, prolonged, and stops with great difficulty.
+The peculiarity of these bleedings is their massiveness due to the abundant vascularization of the organ parenchyma.

-Parenchymal bleeding occurs when the parenchymal organs (liver, spleen, kidneys) are damaged.
+Parenchymal bleeding occurs when parenchymal organs (liver, spleen, kidneys) are damaged.

-Stopping bleeding can be difficult and require a variety of techniques from the surgeon.
-You have to use fibrin film, hemostatic sutures, electrocoagulation, etc. & nbsp & nbsp
+Stopping bleeding may be difficult and may require the surgeon to use various methods.
+It is necessary to use fibrin film, hemostatic sutures, electrocoagulation, etc.

-Suturing the liver as a method to stop parenchymal bleeding
+Liver suturing as a method of stopping parenchymal bleeding

 Where to go: